Explained: Why MEA is not keen on bringing back 'everybody' from coronavirus-hit countries

 Explained: The Indian advisory on coronavirus

 India reported its first death due to coronavirus in Karnataka.
-A 76-year-old man from Kalaburagi, Karnataka was the first Indian to lose his life due coronovirus, the state government said.
+A 76-year-old man from Kalaburagi, Karnataka was the first Indian to lose his life due to coronovirus, the state government said.

 In a tweet, Karnataka Health Minister B Sriramulu said that all the required contact tracing, isolation and other measures were being taken as the patient had severe co-morbidities such as history of hypertension, diabetes and asthma and appendicitis.